wgrewe/wgrewe.github.io/readme.md

 My primary research areas are linear programming and combinatorial optimization.
 In particular, I am very interested in diameters of polyhedra and circuit augmentation algorithms.
 Prior to my program at CU Denver, I completed a BS and MS in pure mathematics at Cal Poly San Luis Obispo.
 I wrote a senior project where I studied functional analysis and the invariant subspace problem for compact operators.
 For my master's thesis I homogenized a cardiac tissue model to analyze large scale behavior of the tissue.

+Aside from research, I have worked as a data science intern at Transamerica (Summer 2022).
+This was a fascinating experience that introduced me to working with some very large datasets and various data science topics such as entity resolution, encoders/decoders, and positive-unlabeled learning.

 Following graduation I hope to break into the data science industry.

 ## Here are some quick links to my repositories
 ### Check back soon for actual links
+- Internship at TA
 - Biking in Denver (done)
 - Paper on ArXiv (done)
 - Spatial Statistics